trivago/gollum/docs/producers/scribe.rst

 **BatchTimeoutSec**
   BatchTimeoutSec defines the maximum number of seconds to wait after the last message arrived before a batch is flushed automatically.
   By default this is set to 5.
+  This also defines the maximum time allowed for messages to be sent to the server.

+**HeartBeatIntervalSec**
+  HeartBeatIntervalSec defines the interval used to query scribe for status updates.
+  By default this is set to 5sec.

 **Category**
   Category maps a stream to a specific scribe category.